 The Easiest Way to Hand Embroider Letters- a simple method that any beginner can do!

-Lately, I've been finding all these beautiful embroidery work on Pinterest.
+Lately, I’ve been finding all these beautiful embroidery work on Pinterest.
 It inspired me to give it a try and make something for Indigo.
-I created a pattern using a fancy, elaborate scripted font and got to work stitching on the hat.
-I assumed that since I've been sewing for years that I would be a natural at embroidery.
+I created a pattern using a fancy, elaborate cursive font and got to work stitching on the hat.
+I assumed that since I’ve been sewing for years that I would be a natural at hand embroidery.
 Wrong!
 My letters looked wonky and the stitch lengths were all over the place.
 I ripped it out and re-did the first letter 4 times (!) and each time it looked bad.

 I decided to start simple and find a hack.
 I found one and it made this process so much easier…not to mention enjoyable!
 What’s the secret, you ask?
 It’s this free font that gives you perfect spacing for your stitches!

 KEEP IN TOUCH!
 FOR MORE INSPIRATIONS, TUTORIALS, AND FREE KNITTING PATTERNS, SIGN UP FOR OUR WEEKLY NEWSLETTER:

 Garment (if you are using a t-shirt or other soft fabric, and embroidery hoop is helpful)

 Cotton craft cord or embroidery floss thread- I used craft cord for this project.
 It’s twisted liked rope and individual strands can’t be pulled off like you can with strand embroidery floss.
 The hat was a heavy fabric and I wanted the lettering to show up.
 If you’re embroidering something lightweight, embroidery floss is a better option because you can control how thick the stitching is.